Optimality conditions and Lipschitz stability for non-smooth semilinear elliptic optimal control problems with sparse controls: Second-order optimality conditions

 \section{Second-order optimality conditions}

-One of our main aims of this paper is to derive second-order necessary and sufficient optimality conditions in explicit forms, which could be of great contribution in showing the error estimates for numerical approximation of \eqref{eq:P}; see, e.g. \cite{ClasonNhuRosch2022}.
-For this purpose, we first introduce a non-smooth \emph{curvature functional} that characterizes the generalized second-order derivative of the smooth ingredient $F$ of objective functional $J$ in critical directions.
+One of our main aims of this paper is to derive second-order necessary and sufficient optimality conditions in explicit forms, which could be of great interest for showing error estimates for the numerical approximation of \eqref{eq:P}; see, e.g. \cite{ClasonNhuRosch2022,ClasonNhuRosch2023_part2}.
+For this purpose, we first introduce a non-smooth \emph{curvature functional} that characterizes the second-order generalized derivative of the smooth ingredient $F$ of objective functional $J$ in critical directions.
 We then establish the second-order optimality conditions containing the curvature functional.
 Finally, after explicitly computing this curvature, the explicit second-order conditions are consequently derived and include the integrals over $(N-1)$-dimensional manifolds.